univention/univention-corporate-server/doc/architecture/index.rst

 A general understanding of Linux operating systems for servers and IT administration are beneficial for understanding.

+For notation, the document uses the *C4 model* notation and the *ArchiMate* notation.
+For more information, refer to :ref:`architecture-notation`.

 ..
 TODO : Enable the references, once the sections are written:
    """The third, low level is about the :ref:`libraries <libraries>`, :ref:`internal systems and storage <systems-storage>`.
 It describes the pieces a software"""